The Chip package has two kinds of licenses: open source and commercial.

 Releasing your project that uses Chip under the GPLv3, in turn, requires your project to be licensed under the GPLv3.
 If you are okay with this, feel free to use Chip under the GPLv3, without purchasing a commercial license.

-The commercial license is designed to for you to use Chip in commercial products and applications, without the provisions of the GPLv3.
+The commercial license is designed to for you to use Chip in commercial applications, without the provisions of the GPLv3.
 With the commercial license, your code is kept propietary, to yourself.
 If you want to use Chip to develop commercial sites, projects, and applications, the commercial license is the appropriate license.

 For any questions about licensing, contact us at [email protected].